ashokcoding/Continuous-Wavelet-Analysis/README.md

 # Continuous-Wavelet-Analysis
-It consists of CWT code which helps to facilitates the continuous description of signal.
+It consists of CWT code which helps to analyze the signal using wavelet transform.